All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Tirzepatide?

 Tirzepatide is a first-in-class medication that activates both GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptors.
-It is available as Mounjaro for type 2 diabetes and Zepbound for chronic weight management. tirzepatide
+It's available as Mounjaro for type 2 diabetes and Zepbound for chronic weight management. tirzepatide For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 The dual receptor approach distinguishes tirzepatide from single-action GLP-1 agonists like semaglutide.
 In weight loss trials, tirzepatide has produced some of the largest reductions in body weight seen with any pharmaceutical intervention, with average losses exceeding 20 percent of body weight in some study arms.